-The Culinary Department took a budget reduction of close to \$28,000 in 2009/2010.
+The Culinary Arts department took a budget reduction of close to \$28,000 in 2009/2010.
 The reductions were made with the notion that future budgetary management would eventually again support the Department's ability to sustain the current quality of training.
-In order to achieve these cuts, the Department proposed shifting the burden of certain areas of the budget from the District to the Cafe Tips account.
-This tip money is not and has never been a guaranteed source of funding and is dependant on the good will of the Cafe and Bakery patrons.
-The faculty in the department are hopeful that the College will afford at least a minimal budget increase.
-Without some augmentation to correct this serious shortfall, it will be difficult to meet our student needs.
+The Department is hopeful that the College will consider an annual budget increase in the supplies budget in line with the Consumer Price Index and to increase the equipment repair and maintenance budget sufficient enough to cover actual equipment repair and maintenance.
+Without some augmentation to correct these serious shortfalls, it will be difficult or impossible to meet Program SLOs.